InterNetX/domainrobot-api/README.md

 The "Product Store" is a central service that provides information about the products offered by InterNetX.
 The product information can be retrieved via a REST API.
 #### URL
 The API can be accessed via the following URL: https://api.autodns.com/productstore/v1/
+### Domainrobot JSON API
+#### About
+Domainrobot JSON API for managing Domains, SSL Certificates, DNS and much more.
+#### URL
+The API can be accessed via the following URL: https://api.autodns.com/v1

 ## Changelog
 ### 1.0.0